MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 For the latest information on the Application Insights agent/extension, see the [release notes](https://github.com/MohanGsk/ApplicationInsights-Home/blob/master/app-insights-web-app-extensions-releasenotes.md).

-#### PHP and WordPress aren't supported
+### PHP and WordPress aren't supported

 PHP and WordPress sites aren't supported.
 There's currently no officially supported SDK/agent for server-side monitoring of these workloads.
-To manually instrument client-side transactions on a PHP or WordPress site by adding the client-side JavaScript to your webpages, use the [JavaScript SDK](./javascript.md).
+To track client-side transactions on a PHP or WordPress site, add the client-side JavaScript to your webpages using the [JavaScript SDK](./javascript.md).

 The following table provides an explanation of what these values mean, their underlying causes, and recommended fixes.